Dnitin/timeOut/README.md

 # timeOut

-Propiratery code
+Propiratery code.

-Probably wont be useful for you
+Probably wont be useful to you